berak/ants-tcp/readme.txt

 i'm shure, this contains bugs... lots of things will need further tweaking:
-	should bots, that got eliminated/timeout be kept to the end or released as early as possible? currently, it uses no pairing at all,  just: create a game, gather players, start it. mcleo's source had a nice webcache for the http part maybe it should look at some system resources, before blindly starting a new game / create more threads
+	should bots, that got eliminated be kept to the end or released as early as possible? currently, it uses no pairing at all,  just: create a game, gather players, start it. mcleo's source had a nice webcache for the http part maybe it should look at some system resources, before blindly starting a new game / create more threads